microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 6. Direct grouping
 7. Local or shuffle grouping

-We need to have all messaged in a event hub partition stored in the same Azure blobs.
+We need to have all messaged in an event hub partition stored in the same Azure blobs.
 So if we decide to use Storm, it's natural that we want use Fields grouping with partitionId.
 That means that the spout need to emit the partitionID.

 However, if we use Trident, the core data model in Trident is the "Stream", processed as a series of batches.
 A stream is partitioned among the nodes in the cluster, and operations applied to a stream are applied in parallel across each partition.
 No explicit grouping is needed for partitionID.

-## What are Trident the operations and which are need for our scenario
+## What are Trident the operations and which are need for our scenario?
 There are five kinds of operations in Trident:
-1. Partition-local Operations: Operations that apply locally to each partition and cause no network transfer
+1. Partition-local Operations:
-2. Repartitioning operations that repartition a stream but otherwise don't change the contents (involves network transfer)
+2. Repartitioning operations
-3. Aggregation operations that do network transfer as part of the operation
+3. Aggregation operations
 4. Operations on grouped streams
 5. Merges and joins